 - a.
-If a student fails one core course, the student may be conditionally promoted.
-The student must pass the failed course in a summer recovery program prior to the next school year.
+If a student fails one core course, the student must may be conditionally promoted.
+The student must pass the failed course in a summer recovery program prior to the next school year. in the next school year.
 The student will be placed on summer academic probation and given a last chance agreement.
 If the student does not pass the course, the student may be dismissed from the A.D.
 Henderson University School program. - b.
 If a student fails two core courses, the student may be conditionally promoted.
-The student must pass the failed courses during the summer recovery program prior to the next school year.
+The student must pass the failed courses during the summer recovery program prior to the next school year. following school year.
 The student will be placed on summer academic probation and given a last chance agreement.
 If the student does not pass the course, the student may be dismissed from the A.D.
 Henderson University School program. - c.
-If a student fails three or more core courses, the student will be retained at the same grade level and will be dismissed from A.D.
-Henderson program.
-This student will meet with school-based personnel and parent/guardian to explore academic placement within their boundary school.
+If a student fails three or more core courses, the student will be retained at the same gradelevel and will be dismissed from A.D.
+Henderson program. or will be conditionally promoted, provided a feasible plan is implemented for the student to recover the failed courses.
+This student will meet with school-based personnel and parent/guardian to explore possible academic placement including within their boundary school. outside of FAUS.